SLED Program

 7. Provide recognition for the program funders of The County of Huron & Community Futures Huron.

-Please note: Preference will be given to new projects not previously funded by SLED, but repeat projects will still be considered.
+Incomplete applications will not be considered.
+Preference will be given to new projects not previously funded by SLED, but repeat projects will still be considered.
+Upon successful application, failure to provide completed project will result in non-payment.

 Objectives